ahluwalij/ahluwalij/README.md

 I'm a Computer Science student at the University of Maryland, College Park, passionate about developing innovative solutions using cutting-edge technologies.
 I have experience in full-stack development, machine learning, and have worked on a variety of projects ranging from AI-driven applications to web services.

-When I'm not coding, you can find me exploring new tech trends, collaborating with fellow developers, or tinkering with the latest gadgets.
+When I'm not coding, you can find me working as a personal trainer, collaborating with fellow developers, or exploring new tech trends.

 ## Technologies & Tools